 VIM vs GVIM

 Vim is a command-line text editor and in order to use native vim you should work on the command line.
 Gvim is the graphical vim that can be used with graphic environments.
-For Windows the installation of the Vim will also install Gvim in order to use the Vim from the desktop.
+For Windows, the installation of Vim will also install Gvim in order to use the Vim from the desktop.

 Download Vim Installer For Windows

 The vim installers for Windows are provided in different formats like 32-bit installed, 64-bit installer, Portable version 32-bit, or 64-bit executables.
 These installers are provided via the Vim Github repository on the release page.

 As an example, a 64-bit Vim installer can be installed via the following link for version 8.2.1970.